Friday, March 19, 2021

 I know there are likely lots missing from this list, but the idea here is to give you a sense of what can be included.
 Remember any brain that diverges from the norm can be considered a type of neurodivergence.

 So just because something's not on this list below, doesn't mean it isn't a type of neurodivergence.
-It just means that I might not know about it and are unfamiliar with it (after all, I didn't know about hyperlexia until 2014).
+It just means that I might not know about it and are unfamiliar with it (after all, I didn't know about hyperlexia until 2014 and most people still haven't heard of it!).

 Here are some types of neurodivergence: